lks-ai/anynode/README.md

 - LLMs can't read your mind.
 To make complex stuff in one node you'd have to know a bit about programming
 - The smaller the LLM you use to code your nodes, the less coding skills it might have
 - Right now you can only see code the LLM generates in the console
-- You currently need an OpenAI API Key
 - Can't make a sandwich

 ## Strengths